gammasim/simtools/docs/source/corsika_simtel.rst

 CORSIKA and sim_telarray
 ========================

-Support modules for running CORSIKA and sim_telarray.
+Support module for running CORSIKA and sim_telarray.

 corsika_simtel_runner
 ---------------------